Uncharted Lancaster: Haunted Indian Gold Adventure

 Once you find the box, open it and record both the number and position of the digit in the passcode.

 Continue up the path all the way to the Safe Harbor power substation.
-The power of the electricity here is amazing.
+The power of the electricity here is fantastic.
 You can easily hear the hum.
 You even feel it in the air as you approach.
-It seems like a Marvel superhero…or more accurately supervillian origin story waiting to happen.
+It seems like a Marvel superhero…or more accurately supervillain origin story waiting to happen.

-At the top of the hill, you will see a small two story brick tower.
+At the top of the hill, you will see a small two-story brick tower.
 Head there.
-Below the tower along the short chainlink fence are some observation areas with informational signs.
+Below the tower along the short chainlink fence are some observation areas with informational signs in various states of disrepair.

 Unlock the Treasure’s Location

-Once you have the four digits, put then in correct order.
+Once you have the four digits, put them in the correct order.
 When you are ready, click here.